 You may write about feeling those feelings of warmth and humor that you used to have in the relationship — basically bringing to mind the things that you value and that you love about yourself and your spouse.

 Or you could write about what it would look like if you got the courage to leave an abusive relationship, what it would look like if you had healthy boundaries, if you believed in yourself and your right to be loved and safe.
 Write about the actions you would take to get your life back and live your dream.

 So there you have it.
 Six ways to help yourself process through your thoughts and emotions with just a paper and a pencil.
 Hope you found this helpful.
+If you want to go deeper, check out my course, Journaling for Mental Health below.
 Thanks for reading, and take care.